Share the article!

 Be a freelancer without hassle and get paid without your own CVR number with Factofly.
 We help almost 3,000 others with an everyday life without administration.

-Clipping card – or retainer as it is also known by – is a pricing strategy where you charge your client a fixed amount on a regular basis, usually monthly, in exchange for either a certain amount of time or specific results.
-Depending on your customer's needs, you can therefore mix a clip card sale with an hourly and project price.
+A pricing strategy where you charge your customer a fixed amount on a regular basis, usually monthly, in exchange for either a certain amount of time or specific results.
+Depending on your customer's needs, you can therefore mix a voucher sale with both hourly and project pricing.

-As an example, it can both make sense if a customer buys for x number of counseling hours or for x number of SoMe postings per month.
+For example, it can make sense if a customer buys x number of consulting hours or x number of social media posts per month.

-One of the main advantages of clip cards is that it provides a predictable and stable income.
-It is therefore also popular with many freelancers, as it relieves some of the pressure of having to constantly hunt for new clients.
+One of the key benefits of punch cards is that they provide a predictable and stable income.
+It is therefore also popular with many freelancers as it takes some of the pressure off having to constantly chase new clients.

-Since your customer pays you regularly, you can better plan your finances and it becomes easier to create a stronger financial foundation in your business.
+As your customer pays you regularly, you can better plan your finances and it becomes easier to create a stronger financial foundation for your business.

-A cutting card is also a declaration of trust from your customer, and can help you build a closer relationship.
+A voucher is also a vote of confidence from your customer and can help you build a closer relationship.

-A clip card sale gives you a foot inside your customer.
-Hopefully it creates a greater understanding of your customer's business, ambitions and needs, which opens the upsell door where you can also offer a wider range of services.
+A punch card sale gives you a foot in the door with your customer.
+Hopefully, it creates a greater understanding of your customer's business, ambitions and needs, opening the upsell door where you can also offer a wider range of services.

-It happens that customers buy into a retainer when they do not know exactly what is to be delivered.
-As a supplier, you must therefore be good at pushing back.
-Even if 300 hours have been purchased over a 6 month period, you still need to plan your work and they can't all fall on one day's notice.
+Sometimes customers buy into retainers when they don't know exactly what needs to be delivered.
+As a supplier, you need to be good at pushing back.
+Even if 300 hours have been purchased over a 6-month period, you still need to plan your work and they can't all fall on one day's notice.

 If you sell on retainer, customers expect to receive a discount.
-It is typically in the order of 10-20% of your usual price – regardless of whether it is an hour or a project.
-Unless otherwise agreed, you have therefore locked in a price during the contract period with your customer.
+This is typically in the range of 10-20% of your usual price - whether it's hourly or project.
+Unless otherwise agreed, you have a fixed price during the contract period with your customer.

 An easier freelance life with Factofly